You have a great welder.

 2 of 58 inches lengths of 2 x 2 x 1/8th inch steel angle iron for the front and back of the trailer ramp frame.

-The front and the back are two inches short of five foot wide to allow the trailer gate ramp when it is complete and in the upright position to be latched on either side to your trailer.
+You’ll notice that front and the back are two inches short of five foot wide.
+This is so the trailer gate ramp when finished sits upright.
+And so you can latch it on either side to your trailer.

 Step 2 – Trailer Ramp Sides